hashmode/cakephp-tinymce-elfinder/README.md

 ```
 "hashmode/cakephp-tinymce-elfinder": "~1.0"
 ```
-Elfinder requirement is added inside plugin's composer, so it will automatically install it, however Tinymce should be installed manually: as well as jquery ui, upon which the Elfinder is dependent on.
+Elfinder requirement is added inside plugin's composer, so it will automatically install it, however Tinymce should be installed separately: as well as jquery ui, upon which the Elfinder is dependent on.

-**2)** Add this line into your bootstrap.php
+**2)** Load Plugin from bootstrap.php
 ```
 Plugin::load('CakephpTinymceElfinder', ['routes' => true]);
 ```